oofeyang22/Home-Master/README.md

 This is a landing page for a fictitious company that offers Cleaning services.
 I used the Next.js framework for the project.
+You can check out the project using this [link](https://home-master-xi.vercel.app/).